38/plumber/README.md

 To initialize the Plumber isolated environment.
 Then you can go to src/ directory, compile and run the examples there.

-You can also try the file server example with docker

-	docker run --rm -t -i --network=host haohou/plumber-fileserver-example

 # What is Plumber

-Plumber is a software infrastructure based on the concept of "pipe".
+Plumber is a runtime environment which makes nanoservice feasible, it is a infrastructure based on the concept of "pipe".
 It provides a runtime environment for pipe based, asynchronized, ultra lightweight micro-service we called servlet and a high-level domain specific language to describe the high-level software architecture.
 The Plumber framework has multiple language bindings, and user should be able to develop each part of their software in the language that fits the task most.
 Currently